MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-overview.md

 ## Overview

 The Microsoft Graph connectors SDK is designed to simplify building high-quality, efficient, and resilient connectors that access Microsoft Graph.
-The SDK includes the following components: framework and libraries to help you write your connector code and tools to test the connector code
+The SDK includes the following components: framework and contracts to help you write your connector code and tools to test the connector code.
 The Microsoft Graph connectors SDK enables you to create custom Graph connectors directly within the Visual Studio integrated development environment (IDE).
 The Microsoft Graph connector SDK guides you through the process and provides everything you need to build, debug, and deploy your custom connector.

 ## Components